dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 After this command is executed in the starter template example used in this guide, the following files are created:

-- _infra/main.bicep_: the main entry point for the deployment.
+- _infra/main.bicep_: Represents the main entry point for the deployment.
-- _infra/main.parameters.json_: parameters file for main Bicep (maps to environment variables defined in _.azure_ folder).
+- _infra/main.parameters.json_: Used as the parameters for main Bicep (maps to environment variables defined in _.azure_ folder).
-- _infra/resoures.bicep_: defines the Azure resources required to support the .NET Aspire app model.
+- _infra/resoures.bicep_: Defines the Azure resources required to support the .NET Aspire app model.
-- _AspireAzdWalkthrough.Web/manifests/containerApp.tmpl.yaml_: container app definition for `webfrontend`.
+- _AspireAzdWalkthrough.Web/manifests/containerApp.tmpl.yaml_: The container app definition for `webfrontend`.
-- _AspireAzdWalkthrough.ApiService/manifests/containerApp.tmpl.yaml_: container app definition for `apiservice`.
+- _AspireAzdWalkthrough.ApiService/manifests/containerApp.tmpl.yaml_: The container app definition for `apiservice`.

 The _infra\resources.bicep_ file doesn't contain any definition of the container apps themselves (with the exception of container apps which are dependencies such as Redis and Postgres):